famedly/zitadel-rust-client/README.md

 We think that software for healthcare should be open source, so we publish most parts of our source code at [github.com/famedly](https://github.com/famedly).

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

-For licensing information of this project, have a look at the [LICENSE](LICENSE.md) file within the repository.
+For licensing information of this project, have a look at the [license](./LICENSES/Apache-2.0.txt) file within the repository.

 If you compile the open source software that we make available to develop your own mobile, desktop or embeddable application, and cause that application to